terasakisatoshi/Gomah.jl/README.md

 # Python: The index of array begins with 0
 # Julia: THe index of array begin with 1
 @show Int(py"chidx") == flidx[1]-1
-# For some reason converted model output a little different output.
+# For some reason, our converted model outputs a slightly different output.
 @show Float32(py"chprob") - flprob
 ```